qcif/cvmfs-setup-galaxy/README.md

 - install the Squid proxy server
 - configure the Squid proxy server
 - start and enable the Squid proxy server

+The Squid proxy server may need to be optimised for the environment is is being used in.

 ### Proxy port number